 The most common way to discover the type of a file, is to look at the file extension.
 When a browser sees the file extension .htm or .html, it will treat the file as an HTML file.
 The .xml extension indicates an XML file, and the .css extension indicates a style sheet file.
 Pictures are recognized by extensions like .gif, .png and .jpg.

-Multimedia files also have their own formats with different extensions like: .swf, .wav, .mp3, and .mp4.
+Multimedia files also have their own formats and different extensions like: .swf, .wav, .mp3, .mp4, .mpg, .wmv, and .avi.

 |MIDI (Musical Instrument Digital Interface) is a format for electronic music devices like synthesizers and PC sound cards.
 MIDI files do not contain sound, but digital musical instructions (notes) that can be played by electronics (like your PC's sound card).|